y-sherap/NYC_Monkeypox_Vaccine_Sites/README.md

 #### _Project Overview_
 This application is built for a health systems administrator who is in charge of updating clinics currently administering the Monkeypox Vaccine.

-The user is able to navigate between different boroughs and edit, delete, or add clinics.
+The user is able to navigate between different boroughs and edit, delete, or add clinics

 ---